judka-uriel/uriel-book/uriel_en.md

-(based on the opinion of Ramo in Shulchan Arukh Yoreh De'ah [289:6](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.289.6)) the intermediate orientation of the mezuzah is now accepted: neither vertical nor horizontal, but tilted —
+(based on the opinion of Ramo in Shulchan Arukh Yoreh De'ah [289:6](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.289.6)) the intermediate orientation of the mezuzah is now accepted: neither vertical nor horizontal, but on an angle in a slanted position —
 <!-- as [italic](https://en.wikipedia.org/wiki/Italic_type) -->
 just as after the rabbis' dispute in
 Bava Metzia [59b](https://www.sefaria.org/Bava_Metzia.59b.3)
-the wall remained in a tilted position.
+the wall remained in a slanted position. <!-- tilted, inclined, leaning -->

 <!-- Why not combine the two opinions in exactly the same way and make one
 tefillin with two sets of passages, or simply duplicate one passage: